This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-Seville is located in the South of Spain, and according to a large majority (including me), it is the most beautiful city of the country.
+Seville, or Sevilla to the locals, is a beautiful city in the South of Spain, and according to a large majority (including me), it is one of the most vibrant cities in the country.

 He was a Spanish sculptor (1568-1649) and he is considered one of the masters of the Sevillian school.
 These two masterpieces seem to be alive and any museum would charge you a fortune to let you admire them.

 Despite the fact that the Barrio de Santa Cruz neighborhood (the old Jewish Quarter) is generally crowded, this little square is the perfect place to sit and relax while feeling the water flowing at the fountain.

 The mornings are usually not the best time of the day to get there as you will see lots of tourist groups walking around the narrow streets of the barrio.

 I prefer to go there early in the afternoon, while everybody is resting after lunch.